-Over the last decade we’ve seen the use of dash cams become a more commonplace in cars.
+Over the last decade we’ve seen the amount of people who own and use dash cams steadily increase.
 If you don’t already have one, chances are you know someone who does.
-At the very least you’ve most likely watched one or two Dash Cams Australia videos on YouTube or Facebook at some point.
+At the very least you’ve most likely watched one or two of Dash Cam Owners Australia videos on YouTube or Facebook at some point.

-If you don’t already own a dash cam, or the one you’re currently using is getting a bit long in the tooth, Uniden’s iGO CAM 65R is currently being sold for $154.95, down from $279.95.
+If you don’t already own a dash cam, or the one you’re currently using is getting a bit long in the tooth, here are some of the best dash cam deals currently available in Australia.

 Are there any other dash cam deals?